 Wednesday, July 29

 The morning started off drizzling, but soon cleared off to the clear morning we have come to expect.
 Shelly and I hiked down the road and on Fir trail.
 Shelly said I should have kept the fossil I took the picture of, so we went back to find it.
 She usually looks at me like I'm crazy when I collect rocks, so I didn't keep it the first time.
 At least it is small, and hopefully we won't end up like Lucy and Ricky in the Long, Long Trailer.
 Especially going down the hill toward Alamagordo.
+We visited with Donya and Scott again, and sat under our awning during the expected thunderstorm.
+Later, we visited with them at their camp until dark.

 Thursday, July 30

 This is the second drizzly morning, but it quit while we loaded up.
 We said goodbye to Donya and Scott, and drove to Valley of Fires, just west of Carrizozo.
 It is a strange area of lava flow, with similarities to Hawaii.
 The campsites ($18 /water electric) are on the edge of a hill overlooking the lava flow area, and you can see where the lava once flowed around the hill.
+The interpretive sign says the lava didn't flow from a volcano, but from a vent, and covered an area 45 miles long, and several miles wide.

 You can see our camp on the ridge.

 We drove to Carrizozo for a few groceries.
 It started pouring down while we were in town, but was only sprinkling when we got back to camp.
 We fried bacon outside, taking advantage of the electricity.
 I hiked in the lava area, and explored the small caves and sinkholes looking for treasure.
 I found an aluminum Coors can, with no pop top, and only 11 ounces.
 There's treasure everywhere!
 We played farkle, and Shelly whipped me severely.
 I think she felt sorry for me after a while, and let me win a few games.
 Erica kept us informed on their flight status, by texting.
 They had changed gates twice, and the flight ended up getting delayed again, when they grounded their plane.
 They got another plane, and we got a text after midnight saying they landed safely.
+Friday, July 31

 We left Valley of Fires about 8:30, and drove to Albuquerque, checking in El Rancho Rv park about 11:15.
 It is mainly a mobile home park, but has lots of shade trees. ($35/ night) They wanted both our ID's, and to fill out a rental agreement on an 8&1/2" by 14" sheet.
 Their wifi was almost impossible to log onto, and once on, it was sketchy at best.
 We drove to Comfort inn where Erica and Damon were staying.
 We took their rental car to Santa Fe, and ate lunch at the Tune-up cafe.
 It is a small non-descript diner that Erica had found.
 The food was El Salvadoran and great.
 Shelly ordered Chicken quesadillas, and I got pupusas with flank steak.
 Both were delicious.
 Erica ordered banana leaf wrapped tamales, which she said was ok, and Damon also had the pupusas.
 From there, we drove to Black canyon campground to show them where we camp, and then to the overlook near the top.
+We kept missing the rain, only getting sprinkled on occasionally.
+They also wanted to see the miraculous staircase, so we parked near it, and walked.
+They barely got to it in time before the 5 o'clock closing time.
+We walked around the square, doing mostly window shopping.
+Makayla was in a great mood all day, and was getting lots of compliments from everyone.
+We stopped at Trader Joe's for a few groceries, before heading back to Albuquerque.
+There was an accident on I25 midway, that slowed traffic to a crawl for about 15 minutes.
+It started pouring down after that, and we could tell the downpour had been going on for a while.
+Water was rushing in the normally dry creek bed, and was about 8" over the northbound lanes of I25, and about to come over the southbound lane as well.
+We called it an early night, and went back to our Rv park.

 Saturday, August 1

 Our air conditioner blower motor bearing decided it needed oil about 5:30, and screeched until I turned it off.
 I was able to use wd40 to lube it, and quiet it down.
 We finally got the wifi in the park to work by sitting under the antenna by the office.
 Erica and Damon came by to eat breakfast, and we went to the Rio Grande zoo here in Albuquerque. ($12.50 / person) Grace and Gary met us there.
 The zoo is set up nicely, and has lots of shade, so it wasn't too hot even though the temperature was in the low 90's.
 Most of the animals were taking a siesta, so I guess they were waiting for it to cool down.
+Makayla wanted a siesta also, and slept about half the time we were there, but seemed to enjoy the zoo.
+Damon had to be at the rehearsal at 3, so we went back to check on Sadie and the air conditioner.
+Both were fine.
+We bought a pepperoni pizza from Little Caesers, and ate on the way back to the camper.
+We went down Central Avenue, and checked out several antique stores, but only bought a dvd (I dream of Jeannie series).
+Erica and Damon were back at their motel room, so we stopped in to say goodbye, before going back to the Rv park.
+Shelly beat me severely at farkle, and seemed to take pleasure watching me lose.

 Sunday,August 2

+We had a lazy morning, and still checked out by 10.
+We stopped at a rest area just west of Santa Fe, for a break and to use their free wifi.
+We made it to Black canyon campground about noon, and had our choice of sites 30 or 35.
+We had reserved 30, and decided to try it, since we have never been in this site.
+It offers more privacy, but lacks the sun for solar that 35 has.
 After eating lunch with the flies, we set up our screen tent to avoid them.
 The park was only about a third full when we checked in, but nearly filled up by night..
 Most were tent campers, which is great, because they rarely use generators.
 Saddle campground in Cloudcroft was the worst campground we have stayed in, as far as generator use, with over half of the campers using them every day.
 But they abided by the generator use hours, and the scenery made up for it.
 The people in site 34 were in an Airstream Interstate motor home, and came by to visit.
 Jim and Athena Stenson from Eddy, Texas.
 They both worked for the VA hospital in a Temple, and are now retired.
 We ate cherry cobbler he had made in a Dutch oven, and visited more that evening.
 Shelly whipped me again at farkle, and didn't feel sorry for me.
 She's getting mean.

 Monday, August 3